open/close all folders

 - Over the Hedge (2006) is unique among DreamWorks' stillborn franchises in that it actually did well both critically and commercially, but disagreements that the studio had with United Media (who at the time owned the rights to the franchise) ultimately resulted in the cancellation of Over the Hedge 2 as well as a Pearls Before Swine movie.

 - Flushed Away (2006) was supposed to mark the beginning of a new series of CGI Aardman films, but it resulted in both a $109 million loss and the end of the eight year partnership between DreamWorks and Aardman Animations.
+The company has since returned to stop-motion animation under Sony Pictures.

 - Bee Movie (2007) did mediocre business at the box office, but the main reason that a sequel didn't move forward was that the film resulted in two lawsuits against it by a Swedish animation studio and a Florida-based cosmetics company, both of whom sued over alleged plagiarism.